OmarAmeer96/Mobile-Fundamentals-Task3/README.md

-# Categorize Numbers as Even or Odd
+# Check any number positive or negative and even or odd

 This program checks any number positive or negative and even or odd using conditions and different operators.